nathanshammah/qoss-survey/README.md

-# qoss-survey
+# Quantum Open Source Software Survey
-Data from the **Quantum Open Source Software Survey** and the related Diversity and Inclusion survey.
+Repository with data from the **Quantum Open Source Software Survey** and the related Diversity and Inclusion survey.

 Both surveys can be found at: